chaseruskin/legoHDL/README.md

 `legohdl build @vivado`

 Since we designed this script to take in arguments, we can pass them into the script like we wanted.
-So to do perform synthesis run:
+So to perform synthesis run:

 `legohdl build @vivado -tclargs synth`

-To run implementation:
+To perform implementation:

 `legohdl build @vivado -tclargs impl`